tymyrddin/purple/source/docs/foundations/index.rst

 security problem.
 The communication patterns that prevent honest reporting.
 The model that has been silently wrong for eighteen months and is producing the same class of incident on a quarterly cycle.

-Applied to security, these approaches change what you look at, what questions you ask, and what you consider a finding.
+Applied to security, these approaches change what gets looked at, what questions get asked, and what counts as a finding.

 .. toctree::
    :maxdepth: 2